sympodius/org-novelist/README.md

 If you wish to unlink a story and no longer share its notes, you can either edit the `org-novelist-config.org` files, or use the command: `org-novelist-unlink-from-story`.

+## Sprint Timer
+A common technique employed by writers to encourage focus is the *word sprint* (or *writing sprint*).
+The idea is to set a timer and then, until the timer runs out, do nothing but write.
+Your goal is to write as much as possible during the sprint, and then get a report of how many words you've added to your story.
+People often turn this into a game by competing directly with others, or by trying to beat their own records.

+Org Novelist supplies a helper function to make it easier to take part in *word sprints* (or run your own) with the command: `org-novelist-sprint-timer`.

+When this command is called, you will be asked how long the word sprint should last.
+You can then input a number that represents the amount of time in seconds.

+There may be a slight delay while the sprint is setup, but there will be a message telling you when to start writing.
+When the sprint has ended, there may be another small delay before you are told the number of words that you have contributed to the story during the sprint.

 # Summary of Functions
 + `org-novelist-new-story` - Setup the skeleton files for a new story.